Contact Us 1-800-596-4880

 • Self-Signed Cert

-Mark this check box if you are using a self-signed certificate on your LDAP server.
-Use a Self-Signed certificate for testing your connection to the LDAP server.
+Select this checkbox if you’re using a self-signed certificate on your LDAP server.
+Use a self-signed certificate for testing your connection to the LDAP server.

 • Bind DN

-The distinguished names for the user making the LDAP queries.
+The distinguished name for the user making the LDAP queries.
 For example, uid=admin,ou=people,dc=mulesoft,dc=com.

 • Password